1justingilmore/windowsserverdocs/WindowsServerDocs/security/gdpr/gdpr-winserver-whitepaper.md

 - TPM 2.0 either discrete or firmware (preferred - provides binding to hardware)

-You can use Windows Defender Credential Guard to help protect privileged identities by protecting the credentials and credential derivatives on Windows Server 2016.
-For more information on Windows Defender Credential Guard requirements, see [Protect derived domain credentials with Windows Defender Credential Guard](https://docs.microsoft.com/windows/access-protection/credential-guard/credential-guard).
+You can use Microsoft Defender Credential Guard to help protect privileged identities by protecting the credentials and credential derivatives on Windows Server 2016.
+For more information on Microsoft Defender Credential Guard requirements, see [Protect derived domain credentials with Microsoft Defender Credential Guard](https://docs.microsoft.com/windows/access-protection/credential-guard/credential-guard).

-#### Windows Defender Remote Credential Guard
+#### Microsoft Defender Remote Credential Guard
-Windows Defender Remote Credential Guard on Windows Server 2016 and Windows 10 Anniversary Update also helps protect credentials for users with remote desktop connections.
+Microsoft Defender Remote Credential Guard on Windows Server 2016 and Windows 10 Anniversary Update also helps protect credentials for users with remote desktop connections.
 Previously, anyone using Remote Desktop Services would have to log on to their local machine and then be required to log on again when they performed a remote connection to their target machine.
 This second login would pass credentials to the target machine, exposing them to Pass-the-Hash or Pass-the-Ticket attacks.

-With Windows Defender Remote Credential Guard, Windows Server 2016 implements single sign-on for Remote Desktop sessions, eliminating the requirement to re-enter your username and password.
+With Microsoft Defender Remote Credential Guard, Windows Server 2016 implements single sign-on for Remote Desktop sessions, eliminating the requirement to re-enter your username and password.
 Instead, it leverages the credentials that you've already used to log on to your local machine.
-To use Windows Defender Remote Credential Guard, the Remote Desktop client and server must meet the following requirements:
+To use Microsoft Defender Remote Credential Guard, the Remote Desktop client and server must meet the following requirements:

 - Must be joined to an Active Directory domain and be in the same domain or a domain with a trust relationship.